ST-10326084/POE/README.md

 Welcome to the POE - Recipe Book Program, a C# application designed to help you store, manage, and scale your favorite recipes.
 This guide will walk you through the setup, usage, and features of the program.

 Github Repository
-Find the source code on GitHub: https://github.com/ST-10326084/POE/tree/Part2
+Find the source code on GitHub: https://github.com/ST-10326084/POE.git

 Youtube Links
 Watch a video of part 1 here: https://youtu.be/04h38jot0Ao

 Watch a video of part 2 here: https://youtu.be/Kbjwl-Cvwo4

+Watch a video of part 3 here:

 Overview
 The POE Recipe Book Program allows you to: